Helping First Time Mums Who Were Actually Stepmums First!

 I was a stepmum to my stepson and stepdaughter for a few years before I had our first child, a little boy who is now 11 and then our girls aged 10 and aged 8.

 My stepson was 14 years old at the time and my stepdaughter was 13 years old (they are both now 26 years old and 25 years old respectively).

 If you are a stepmum who is now expecting, I have some great tips I would love to share with you, which I hope will be of as much help to you as they were to me when I was pregnant.
-Having now had three children of my own I have used the same tips and strategies each time.
+Having now had three children of my own, I have used the same tips and strategies each time.

-It does not matter what your or your partner’s relationship may be with your stepchildren’s mother, show and make your stepchildren part of your baby journey and they will respond excitedly and positively.
+It does not matter what your or your partner’s relationship may be with your stepchildren’s mother, show and make your stepchildren part of your baby journey, and they will respond excitedly and positively.

 Regardless of their age, when you announce that you are going to be having a baby ‘which is growing in your tummy’ try to involve them.
-The younger they are, the easier it often is as they are more excited knowing they will be getting a new baby brother or sister.
+The younger they are, the easier it is, often as they are more excited knowing they will be getting a new baby brother or sister.

-Because my stepson and stepdaughter were already teenagers, the thought of their dad having had ‘sex’ was enough for them not to want to ask too many questions but they were truly intrigued with whether the baby would be a boy or a girl and what they would each be able to teach him or her down the track.
+Because my stepson and stepdaughter were already teenagers, the thought of their dad having had ‘sex’ was enough for them not to want to ask too many questions, but they were truly intrigued with whether the baby would be a boy or a girl and what they would each be able to teach him or her down the track.

 I remember my stepson wanting to make sure if it was a boy that he would be able to kick the football with him!

 So, here are some tips that helped me:

 - Explain to them that this baby will be their brother or their sister forever, and you would like them to be as involved as they would like to be.